-Why and how did a small market town like Poulton become such an important port?
+Why and how did this small market town become such an important port?
 Did many young Skippool and Poulton men leave to become mariners, and did they return?
 And what is the legacy for the town today?

 The answers are all here in Graham Evans’ fascinating and detailed book, a real gem for those interested in Poulton, England’s maritime past, and local and family history.